 Entertainment for kids in Milan

-The gardens and waterfalls of Giardini Pubblici Indro Montanelli offer an array of natural pleasures, and the garden’s Natural History Museum has colourful exhibits that showcase animals from all over the world – it’s especially fun for little ones and older kids who love dinosaurs.
+The gardens and waterfalls of Giardini Pubblici Indro Montanelli offer an array of natural pleasures, and the garden’s Natural History Museum has colourful exhibits that showcase animals from all over the world – it’s especially fun for little ones.

 In Milan's historic centre, expats will find Sempione Park.
-It is one of the city’s biggest green spaces, and people of all ages walk along its paths, picnic under its shady trees and visit its numerous monuments.
+It's one of the city’s biggest green spaces, and people of all ages walk along its paths, picnic under its shady trees and visit its numerous monuments.

 On the edge of Sempione Park, the Civic Aquarium of Milan is housed in a beautiful building that dates back to 1905.
 The aquarium holds more than 100 species of marine and freshwater fish.
 It’s quite compact but provides an interesting indoor destination to keep kids entertained for an hour or two.
 Also aiming to provide an educational experience is the Leonardo da Vinci Museum of Science and Technology.
 Housed in a 16th-century monastery, the museum aims to teach children about science through a variety of interactive exhibits.